arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

     http://localhost:6007/v1/dataprep
 ```

+You can specify the graph name with `-F "graph_name=${your_graph_name}"` in the curl command.

+By default, the microservice will create embeddings for the documents if embedding environment variables are specified.
+You can specify `-F "create_embeddings=false"` to skip document embedding creation.

-You can specify chunk_size and chunk_size by the following commands.
+You can also specify the `chunk_size` and `chunk_overlap` with the following parameters:

 ```bash
 curl -X POST \